SmarTrip & SmartBenefits

 SmarTrip cards can be purchased from CommuterDirect.com, The Commuter Store, and the Mobile Commuter Store, from Metro Sales Offices and other transit stores, and at Metro stations.

-Fare value can be added to SmarTrip cards in Metrorail stations, on Metrobus, and at a variety of retail locations that have a SmarTrip point-of-sale device.
+Fare value can be added to SmarTrip cards in Metrorail stations, on Metrobus, at any Commuter Store location, and at other retail locations that have a SmarTrip point-of-sale device.
 More information from WMATA.

 SmartBenefits® is a program that allows employers to assign commuting benefits directly to employees' SmarTrip cards.
 More information from WMATA.